FLIP THE

 FOR SUPPLY CHAINS

-Tell your MP to support extended interswitching »
+Tell Ottawa to extend the pilot on extended interswitching »

 A fair and competitive marketplace benefits all Canadians.